-- 1. For purposes of subsection (a)(2), determine the offense level for each underlying offense.
-Use the provisions of Chapter Three, Part D (Multiple Counts), to determine the offense level, treating each underlying offense as if contained in a separate count of conviction. - 2.
+- 1. Where there is more than one underlying offense, treat each underlying offense as if contained in a separate count of conviction for the purposes of subsection (a)(2).
+To determine whether subsection (a)(1) or (a)(2) results in the greater offense level, apply Chapter Three, Parts A, B, C, and D to both (a)(1) and (a)(2).
+Use whichever subsection results in the greater offense level. - 2.
 If the underlying conduct violates state law, the offense level corresponding to the most analogous federal offense is to be used. - 3.
 If the offense level for the underlying racketeering activity is less than the alternative minimum level specified (i.e., 19), the alternative minimum base offense level is to be used.